Routing and usage precautions

 ENCs, Routing and sailing shaves stone

-Thanks again Francis for the sum of free information provided in your blogs.
+1. Thank you again Francis for the whole sum of free information provided in your blogs.

 Philippe

-It is always a pleasure to take knowledge of measured and insightful comments of this excellent blog.
+2. It is always a pleasure to read the measured and enlightening comments of this excellent blog.

 Thank you Francis